 The Workers’ Compensation Act is the law that governs most on the job accidents and occupational diseases.
-After its 1929 passage in the state legislature, workers’ compensation became a no-fault system, meaning that employees does not have to prove that the employer’s negligence caused the workplace injury.
-The Industrial Commission is the state agency that hears and decides workers’ compensation cases.
+The Industrial Commission is the state agency (essentially the “court”) that hears and decides workers’ compensation cases.

 Often, injured workers have additional legal claims, and Mr. Schiller provide legal guidance for these issues as well.